 In 2010, as part of the activities organised to commemorate the 25th anniversary of Philip Larkin’s death, he curated (and was executive producer of) all night north, a CD of new songs by young bands and songwriters from Hull using poems by Philip Larkin as lyrics.

 He has published two short collections of poetry: Hold Something Warm (1996) and Lost Thoughts and Radio Waves (1999), and has had several articles (and a number of his poems) published in About Larkin, the biannual journal of The Philip Larkin Society.
 He has presented papers relating to his specialist subject at a number of academic conferences and Study Days.
 As a poet, he has had work published in several small magazines and anthologies, including The Rialto, Magma, The Hull Connection and 10 Miles East of England.

 As a tribute to his late friend, Jean Hartley, he has compiled an Index to her memoir: ‘Philip Larkin, the Marvel Press and Me: an Index’ (ISBN: 978-0-9932330-0-5), published by dancing sisters on 1 May 2015.

-His children’s verse tale, The First Boxing Day will be available in a signed and numbered, limited-edition of 125 copies, (and also in ebook format) on 1st September 2015.
+His children’s verse tale, The First Boxing Day was published in a signed and numbered, limited-edition of 125 copies, (and also in ebook format) on 1st September 2015.

 On 1 January 2017, to coincide with the beginning of Hull’s tenure as UK City of Culture 2017, his Hull 2017: 2,017 facts about Hull and people associated with the city was published in an eBook Kindle edition, available from all Amazon stores.
 The physical paperback (complete with Index)—as with previous Dancing Sisters publications, in a signed Limited Edition of 125—was published on1 May 2017.